linguaRoo/mudoran/texts/Deku Tree - Creation (Nov-23).md

 > [!NOTE] Positional Conjunctions
-> Mudoran allows a way to connect ideas by using a parallel structure, particularly by using the same positional for several nouns which chare the same verb, thus the literal "before spirit before life existed" is a way to construct "before spirit(s) and life existed."
+> Mudoran allows a way to connect ideas by using a parallel structure, particularly by using the same positional for several nouns which share the same verb, thus the literal "before spirit before life existed" is a way to construct "before spirit(s) and life existed."

 > [!NOTE] Deku Tree
 > Three golden goddesses descended